ertrod/RaycasterProject/README.md

 # Simple C++ Raycaster

-This project is build using [Bazel](https://github.com/bazelbuild/bazel) and bzlmod build configs.
+This project is build using [Bazel](https://github.com/bazelbuild/bazel) with bzlmod build configs.
 Also this project is build with msvc compiler.

 # Dependencies